Super Bowl XLV: Second half

-Pittsburgh's defense forced Green Bay to punt on the first drive of the second half, and got the ball at midfield with the help of a face-mask penalty on Packers tight end Tom Crabtree while tackling wide receiver Antonio Brown on the punt return.
+The Steelers' defense forced the Packers to punt on the first drive of the second half, and got the ball at midfield with the help of a face-mask penalty on Packers tight end Tom Crabtree while tackling wide receiver Antonio Brown on the punt return.
 The offense then recorded five consecutive runs to score.
 First, running back Rashard Mendenhall broke free along with right sideline for a 17-yard run, then running back Isaac Redman rushed for 3 yards, and Roethlisberger ran for 6, bringing up 3rd-and-1.
 On the next play, Redman tried to run up the middle, but was held up at the line, so he backed away and ran to the outside for a 16-yard gain to the 8-yard line.
-Then Mendenhall scored an 8-yard touchdown run on the next play, cutting Pittsburgh's deficit to 21–17.
-After forcing a punt, the Steelers mounted a drive to the Green Bay 29-yard line, but the Packers' defense made a stand.
+Then Mendenhall scored an 8-yard touchdown run on the next play, cutting the Steelers' deficit to 21–17.
+After forcing a punt, the Steelers mounted a drive to the Packers' 29-yard line, but the Packers' defense made a stand.
 First Roethlisberger's pass was batted down behind the line by linebacker Clay Matthews, then Roethlisberger tried a screen pass to tight end Heath Miller, but linebacker Desmond Bishop tackled him for a 3-yard loss.
-Then on third down, linebacker Frank Zombo sacked Roethlisberger for a 2-yard loss on the 34, and Suisham's ensuing 52-yard field goal attempt sailed wide left.
+Then on third down, linebacker Frank Zombo sacked Roethlisberger for a 2-yard loss on the 34-yard line, and Suisham's ensuing 52-yard field goal attempt sailed wide left.